Unleash/unleash/website/docs/feature-flag-tutorials/python/implementing-feature-flags.md

 from backend import db, client
 ```

 We’ve imported the initialized Unleash client into `routes.py`.
 Now we can use that data to pass into the `surveys_list_page` method.
-This will allow us to check the status of the enabled flag to conditionally render the delete button on the surveys HTML page.
+This will allow us to check the status of the enabled flag to conditionally render the delete button on the surveys page.

 Add `client` as a parameter in the template that we return in the `surveys_list_page` method.